-Installation of IBPM fails when trying to install a new build
+Setup of IBPM fails when trying to setup a new build

-I Cause The build directory of the existing installed build was deleted, without un-installing the build or un-installation failed. the build or un-installation failed.
+L Cause The build directory of the existing installed build was deleted, without un-installing the build or un-installation failed.

 Action For Windows Manually delete the earlier build's registry-entry, as follows: 1.
 Go to Start > Run, type regedit, click OK.
-In the Registry Editor screen, go to HKEY_LOCAL_MACHINE > SOFTWARE > Fujitsu > Install > Interstage BPM Server.
+2. In the Registry Editor screen, go to HKEY_LOCAL_MACHINE &gt; SOFTWARE Fujitsu > Install > Interstage BPM Server .
 3. Delete the Interstage BPM Server registry entry under Install key.
-Go to HKEY_LOCAL_MACHINE > SOFTWARE > Microsoft > Windows > CurrentVersion > Fujitsu > Interstage BPM Server.
+4. Go to HKEY_LOCAL_MACHINE > SOFTWARE > Microsoft > Windows > CurrentVersion > Fujitsu > Interstage BPM Server.
 5. Delete the Interstage BPM Server registry entry under Fujitsu key.
 This will ensure complete deletion of the registry entry for Windows platform.
 6. Go to HKEY_LOCAL_MACHINE > SOFTWARE > Microsoft > Windows > CurrentVersion > Uninstall > DFC70E37-68E7-469C-A253-9ED7BB3BCD23.
 Delete the Interstage Business Process Manager xx.x registry entry under Uninstall key.
 This will ensure complete deletion of the registry entry for Windows platform.
 For Solaris Manually delete the Solaris package information, as follows: 1.
 Open the Command Prompt window and run the command pkginfo -1 FJSVibpm from any location of the Solaris machine, to check if the Solaris package information still exists.
 2. If the Solaris package information is displayed, then delete the package information using the following steps: a.
 Create a file named ibpm.uninst under the /tmp location. b.
 Run the command pkgrm FJSVibpm to delete the Solaris package. c.
 Run the command pkginfo -1 FJSVibpm once more, to ensure that the Solaris package has been deleted successfully.
 If no information is displayed, then it confirms that the Solaris package has been completely deleted from the Solaris platform.
-For Linux Manually delete the RPM package information, as follows: Open the Command Prompt window and run the command rpm -qi FJSVibpm from any location of the Linux machine, to check if the RPM package still exists.
-If the RPM package information is displayed, then delete the package information using the command rpm -e FJSVibpm.
+For Linux Manually delete the RPM package information, as follows: 1.
+Open the Command Prompt window and run the command rpm -qi FJSVibpm from any location of the Linux machine, to check if the RPM package still exists.
+2. If the RPM package information is displayed, then delete the package information using the command rpm -e FJSVibpm.
 3. Run the command rpm -qi FJSVibpm once more to ensure that the RPM package has been deleted successfully.
 If no information is displayed, then it confirms that the RPM package has been completely deleted from the Linux platform.
-11 Cause It is possible that some essential packages may not be installed on the Linux machine.
-Action For details about mandatory packages for Linux, refer to section Preparation for Installing Interstage BPM on Linux Environments of the Interstage BPM Server and Console Installation Guide .
-After installing mandatory packages, retry launching the Interstage BPM installation program for Linux.